 Legislator Relationship Building

 Developing relationships with legislators and their staff well in advance of reaching out to share your point of view on an issue is critical.
 Strong personal relationships are the best means of influencing legislative decision-making.
 Personal visits, letters, phone calls, faxes, and emails are especially important when they come from constituents who are well known, highly regarded, and have been helpful in the past.
 Building relationships takes time and careful effort, but it is the most effective way to shape the thinking of those who decide public policy.
-Introduce yourself and invite them to go fishing, visit a critical project site or paddle an important stretch of water.
+Introduce yourself and invite decision makers to go fishing, visit a critical project site or paddle an important stretch of water.

 Letter to the Editor Campaigns